 - The exclusions for Experimental or Investigational Services or Unproven Services;

-- Rescission of coverage (coverage that was cancelled or discontinued retroactively); or
+- Rescission of coverage (coverage that was canceled or discontinued retroactively); or

 - As otherwise required by applicable law.

-You or your representative may request a standard external review by sending a written request to the address set out in the determination letter.
-You or your representative may request an expedited external review, in urgent situations as detailed below, by calling the toll-free number on your ID card or by sending a written request to the address set out in the determination letter.
+You or your representative may request a standard external review by sending a written request to the address provided in the determination letter.
+You or your representative may request an expedited external review in urgent situations, as detailed below, by calling the toll-free number on your ID card or by sending a written request to the address given in the determination letter.
 A request must be made within four months after the date you received Oxford's decision.

 An external review request should include all of the following:

 - A specific request for an external review;

 - The covered person's name, address and insurance ID number;

 - Your designated representative's name and address, when applicable;

 - Any new, relevant information that was not provided during the internal appeal.